Leaving Canada? See How Much You'd Keep

 Under Section 128.1 of the Income Tax Act, when you emigrate from Canada, the CRA deems you to have disposed of most capital property at fair market value immediately before departure.
 This triggers capital gains tax on unrealised gains across stocks, crypto, real estate (excluding your principal residence), and other capital property.

-Capital gains in Canada are included in income at a 50% inclusion rate for the first $250,000 of gains in a year, and at a 66.7% inclusion rate for gains above that threshold.
+Capital gains in Canada are included in income at the long-standing 50% inclusion rate.
+The Trudeau-era proposal to raise this to 66.67% on gains above $250,000 was cancelled by the Carney government in March 2025.
 The included portion is then taxed at your marginal rate.
 Taxpayers can post security with the CRA to defer payment on certain property types, but the tax liability is still calculated at departure.

 Becoming a Canadian Tax Non-Resident